RamenOfficialGovPatsy/Cooper-Rose/README.md

 3. Search for "Copper Rose"
 4. Click **Install** and then **Use**

->Note: The theme has not yet been added to the Obsidian theme store
+>Note: Topic sent for moderation by Obsidian

 ### Manual Installation
 1. Download the `theme.css` and `manifest.json` files